WormBase/db-migration/_sources/user/commands.txt

    This command will execute steps for stage 2 of the migration:

+   5. Create the Datomic database
+   6. Import the EDN logs into the Datomic database
    7. Run a QA report on the database

-      .. note:: Once this step has completed, the user is prompted to confirm the next step, or abort.
+      .. note:: Once this step has completed, the user will be prompted in the tmux/screen shell session to confirm the next step, or abort.
+	        This will also be posted to the slack channel for tracking migration events.

    8. Transfer the Datomic database to Amazon S3 storage
    9. azanium backup-db